chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 ### 1.2.2 Obligatory tags

-Keep tags **lowercase**.
-Use `-` between words.
+Keep tags **lowercase** and separate them with spaces.
+For multi-word tags, use `-` between words (e.g. `cross-platform`).

 The following tags are mandatory to use if they apply:

 |tag|meaning|
 |---|---|